Special Projects Coordinator (SY 21-22)

 Uncommon Schools is a nonprofit network of high-performing, public charter schools providing an outstanding K-12 education in historically under-resourced communities.
 We have proudly built schools that reflect our student population, with more than 60% of our teachers and staff across our network identifying as a person of color.
 Uncommon currently manages 55 schools serving more than 21,000 students in six cities: Boston, Camden, New York City, Newark, Rochester, and Troy.
 We are proud that Uncommon graduates persist in and graduate from college at five times the rate of their peers nationally.
 We achieve this by offering strong academic, co-curricular, and social-emotional learning that prepares students for success in college and beyond.

-Troy Prep currently manages three schools serving students in grades K through 12.
+Uncommon Schools in Brooklyn currently manages twenty four schools serving students in grades K through 12.
 We believe in strong authentic relationships between teachers and students, supported by effective school systems and an engaging instructional model that enables students to flourish academically and personally.
-Troy Prep schools are consistently some of the city’s top-performing, with our graduates going on to attend top tier colleges and universities.
+Our students in Brooklyn have an impressive 99% college acceptance rate.

 At Uncommon, Special Projects Coordinators (SPCs) drive key logistics and operational support that enable students and teachers alike to flourish.
 The SPC is the primary owner of various school systems including project and database management, compliance, technology support, and event planning.
 The SPC will report directly to the school’s Director of Operations (DOO).

 - You'll support the DOO with managing a multi-million dollar school budget.

 - You'll plan, prepare for, and facilitate the logistics for parent-teacher conferences, back to school and awards nights, and staff training.